 Never underestimate the bandwidth of a station wagon full of tapes hurtling down the highway. — Andrew Tanenbaum

 A step up from a simple local backup is a local backup with off-site rotation.
-For the mere cost of 2x as many external hard drives, you simply keep one copy of the backup off site at all time.
+For the mere cost of two times as many external hard drives, you make 2 backup copies of your images.
+Keep one copy off site at a friend’s house.
 Enterprises use this type of strategy all the time, with rotation of backups off-site as frequently as daily.

 The cloud is a brand new thing as human society goes.
 For the last several years most people have had enough upstream bandwidth to push large amounts of data into “the cloud”.
 But what is the cloud?
 Reduced to it’s simplest, “the cloud” is just someone else’s computers.
 That is a vast oversimplification but it drives home the salient point: the cloud isn’t magic.
 It’s just technology repackaged a slightly different way.

 For our purposes, you can imagine that a company has a hard drive labeled “Susan” and when she makes a backup to “the cloud” she is just copying her images over the internet to that hard drive.
 That hard drive might be in a building 2 doors down from Susan or on a different continent.